rutu-sooryen/Angular-Crud-Notes/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Project Summery

-* Login page will be load after running the server
-* Here you have to enter Username = "rutu.dave" password="rutu@123"
-* Now you will render to the dashboard page
-* here you can see the list of notes on left side
-* You can add new note from the given form on right side
-* For update any note you have to click on any note and details would be auto populate in the form and you can update accordingly
+## Highlights of Crud-Notes:

+* Login credentials: Username="rutu.dave" password="rutu@123"
+* Dashboard page allows to add new notes and also displays the list of notes.